There is usually separate lottery or application paperwork, along with all of the paperwork needed for your neighborhood school.

 Your child may need to complete testing or other requirements for a magnet school.

 Contact your school district for more information.

-If the school has a neighborhood feeder pattern, students who are already enrolled or living in the attendance region of the school are given preference over new applicants.
+If the school has a neighborhood feeder pattern, students who are already enrolled or living in the attendance region of the school may be given preference over new applicants.